M0dzie/so_long_tester/README.md

 ```

 ## Result
-Basically, this tester will only show you `leaks` and your manage of `error messages`
+Basically, this tester will only show you potential `leaks` and your manage of `error messages`